wellcomecollection/wellcomecollection.org/README.md

 # yarn {appName = content|catalogue|identity}
 # e.g.
 yarn catalogue
+# you may also run all of them concurrently.
+# this may add a prefix to the URL such as `/catalogue/`
+# and is only for local cross projects development
+yarn run-concurrently
 ```
 ### Port
 By default webapps will run on port `3000`.

 You can specify a port by setting the `PORT` in your `.env.development`.

-This is useful if you want to run webapps simultaneously.
+This is useful if you want to run webapps simultaneously, or you may just use `yarn run-concurrently` as explained above.

 ### Running CI steps locally